 Pacific Island Countries (PICs) are experiencing the negative impacts of climate change, such as rising sea level, increasing frequency and intensity of drought and storm events, ocean acidification, and damage to coral reefs and fisheries.
 Recognizing and responding to these impacts, AECOM has developed a multi-faceted approach to support governments of 12 partner PICs.
 Through the USAID Climate Ready project, AECOM works to support partner governments and stakeholders to: draft and implement policies to achieve national adaptation goals; access and manage international sources of financing for resilience projects; and, improve capacity and systems to better manage and monitor resilience projects.

-- Two national institutions with an improved capacity to address climate change risks as a result of trainings/workshops provided by the project.
+- Four national institutions have an improved capacity to address climate change risks as a result of trainings/workshops provided by the project.

-- Three programs, projects, and activities with facilitated access to international climate financing;
+- Six programs, projects, and activities with facilitated access to international climate financing.

-- 72 regional professionals trained in climate change adaptation.
+- 332 persons, including 151 women, trained in global climate change adaptation.

 - Four tools and systems developed or improved to strengthen project management, monitoring and reporting.

 - US$4 million in assets built/rehabilitated according to climate resilience codes.